-5.2.1.1 Physics of the problem
+5.2.1.1.1 Physics of the problem

-Since both PC-Ph and CRR-Ph daytime algorithms are based on the same foundation, information provided in section 4.2.1.1 applies in this section.
+Since both PC-Ph and CRR-Ph daytime algorithms are based on the same foundation, information provided in section 4.2.1.1.1 applies in this section.

-5.2.1.2 Mathematical Description of the Convective Rainfall rate from Cloud Physical Properties (CRR-Ph) algorithm
+5.2.1.1.2 Mathematical Description

-The cloud top microphysical properties used to retrieve the CRR-Ph rain rates are the ones described in section 4.2.1.1.
+The cloud top microphysical properties used to retrieve the CRR-Ph rain rates are the ones described in section 4.2.1.1.1.